marquee/proto/README.md

 ### Gist a project

-#### Anonymous

 To create a GitHub [Gist](https://gist.github.com) with the project's contents:

     proto -g <project_name>
+    proto -g <project_name> --public

-This will upload the five files in the specified project folder to a private, anonymous Gist.
-But, this isn't terribly useful besides one-off sharing, so *Authenticated* Gists are recommended.
+This will upload the five files in the specified project folder to an anonymous Gist.
+By default, the Gist is private.
+Adding the `--public` flag will make it a public Gist.
+But, anonymous Gists aren't terribly useful besides one-off sharing, so *Authenticated* Gists are recommended.

 #### Authenticated